How to Create Lean Canvas for Your Startup

 Remember that nothing in the Lean Canvas process is set in stone – it’s okay not to have the perfect solution straight away.
 But if you use the Lean Canvas method it will help you with getting started.
 Testing and redefining are all features of a lean startup, so be prepared for making adjustments to your plan.

-Unique Value Proposition - what is so unique about your product?
+What is so unique about your product?

 The next step is filling in the section that sits in the center of the Lean Canvas template, and that is the Unique Value Proposition.
 The UVP is an important element to consider when structuring your business plan.
 It is your promise to the users and the reason that they should choose your product over the one that is offered by the competition.
 In other words – what makes your solution unique?